theramiyer/blog/content/post/2021/privacy-and-you.md

 ## WhatsApp was sharing data with Facebook anyway

 WhatsApp has indeed been sharing data with Facebook all this while.
 Ever since the change in their terms some four or five years ago, WhatsApp has shared data with Facebook.
 But it worked a little differently.
-Until now, users had a say on whether they want their data shared with Facebook or not.
-We had thirty days to change our minds when they introduced this new policy.
+Until now, users had a say in whether they want their data shared with Facebook or not.
+We even had thirty days to change our minds when they introduced this new policy.
 I for one declined data sharing with Facebook because I saw no good coming of it.

 New sign-ups to WhatsApp got a thirty-day window as well, to decide whether they wanted WhatsApp to share data with Facebook.

-Up until now, we could say 'No'.
+Up until now, we could say, 'No'.

 Now, Facebook says, 'Well, too bad.
 If you want to continue using WhatsApp, you _must_ allow it to share data with Facebook.'